sPyOpenSource/AIZero/README.md

 # AIZero

-This is the base of the AI project.
+This is the base of the AI library.